ResourcesInsight

 4. High-Cost Members

 Factors like chronic conditions, expensive medications, and maternity cases identify some patients as high-cost members within a healthcare organization’s framework.
-Arcadia differentiates these members from others by focusing on those with over $200,000 in calendar year spend.
+Arcadia differentiates these members from others by advanced filtering capabilities.

-The Arcadia Vista High-Cost Member dashboard provides a member overview and then breaks members into high-cost cohorts and cost types by Plan Payer.
+For example, the Arcadia High-Cost Member dashboard provides a member overview and then breaks members into high-cost cohorts and cost types by Plan Payer.
 Additionally, the Impactability tab shows conditions and PCP Groupers by impact score categories.
-Finally, the Patient Detail tab offers several filters for a more in-depth patient view.
+Finally, the Patient Detail tab offers several filters for a more in-depth view of each individual patient.
+These patient filters include:

-Arcadia’s Vista High-Cost Members dashboard categorizes patient data into several comparable tabs to give users an informed look into high-cost members.
-This dashboard has a variety of KPIs to best capture patient data.
+Arcadia’s High-Cost Members dashboard categorizes patient data into several comparable tabs and uses a variety of KPIs to give users an informed look into high-cost members.

 5. Social Determinants of Health (SDoH)

-Social Determinants of Health data (SDoH) are some of the most crucial factors an organization can use to mitigate risk and improve patient outcomes while experiencing financial success.
-This data explains what’s happening in a patient’s life outside of healthcare waiting rooms so that PCPs can provide top-notch care without sacrificing time investigating outside factors.
+Social Determinants of Health (SDoH) data are among the most crucial factors an organization can use to mitigate risk, improve patient outcomes, and achieve financial success.
+This data explains what’s happening in a patient’s life outside healthcare settings so PCPs can provide the care each patient needs without sacrificing time to investigate outside factors.

-Arcadia Vista’s SDoH dashboard identifies SDoH challenges through analysis of claims and critical data in addition to care management and clinical assessments.
-All of these insights are then sifted into seven distinct tabs:
+Arcadia’s SDoH dashboard identifies SDoH challenges through analysis of claims and critical data in addition to care management and clinical assessments.
+All of these insights are then sifted into distinct tabs:

-From there, users can switch between complementary Vista dashboard tabs such as the Member Analysis and Cohort Builder tabs to dissect the impact of these patterns and view member-level details.
+From there, users can switch between complementary dashboard tabs, such as the Member Analysis and Cohort Builder tabs, to dissect the impact of these patterns and view member-level details.

 6. Benchmarking